-Almost every year (usually on the Bank Holiday Monday at the end of May) we hold our village Gardens Open Day.
-There are about 10 gardens open ranging from the large to the very small and from the formal to the downright quirky so there is always a lot to see and ideas for your own garden.
+Almost every year we hold our village Open Gardens Event.
+There are usually about 10 gardens open ranging from the large to the very small and from the formal to the downright quirky so there is always a lot to see and ideas for your own garden.

-We always hope for good weather and, although we have been unlucky on a couple of occassions, there are still a hardy group of garden lovers who make sure that they see all of the gardens even in the rain.
-Unfortunately, this year, the early Spring weather has defeated us and we could not find enough people willing to open their gardens at this time.
-So, we have arranged a smaller event for this year with plants and refreshments (see posts on Home Page) but hope to come back in 2019 with an even better selection.
+We always hope for good weather and, although we have been unlucky on a couple of occasions, there are still a hardy group of garden lovers who make sure that they see all of the gardens even in the rain.

 We always need new gardens so, if you live in Toddington and have a garden you would like to show please contact us through the Contacts page on this site.

 In 2012 we combined the Gardens Open day with craft stalls and a floral display in the church.
-We raised almost £2,000 despite the challenges provided by the weather before the day and the extra competition provided by all of the Diamond Jubilee events on that weekend.
 You can see some of the pictures from the day by clicking here.